• Home

 This crackdown requires tech companies working in China to pay even more attention to compliance.
 Not only they, but also those developing AIs to register and label, and prevent misuse of their products or services for harmful purposes.
 Non-compliance would lead to hefty fines and a tarnished reputation.

 The effort is likely to lead to additional content moderation and further algorithms to curb AI-generated disinformation on online platforms of all stripes.
-So while some tech companies may find this challenging, others who already embed ethical considerations in their approach to developing and deploying AI could end up leading the game in an increasingly regulated and trust-worthy digital environment.
+So while some tech companies may find this challenging, others who already embed ethical considerations in their approach to developing and deploying AI could end up top the game in an increasingly regulated and trust-worthy digital environment.

 The bigger picture: The crackdown is likely to have a lasting impact in the form of a more uniform and responsible AI ecosystem in China.